isabella232/primetime.en/help/dynamic-ad-insertion/msapi-topics/ms-at-effectiveness/notvsdk-csat-overview.md

    >[!NOTE]
    >
    >The manifest server generates the ad tracking object based on the `pttrackingversion` value in the Bootstrap URL.
 If the `pttrackingversion` is omitted or has an invalid value, then the manifest server will automatically populate the ad tracking information in the `#EXT-X-MARKER` tags in each requested stream-level playlist.
-See  about_ext-x-marker
+See [for more details](../../msapi-topics/ms-at-effectiveness/ms-api-playlists.md).

 1. The player requests each ad tracking URL for each ad tracking event at the appropriate time.